London's iconic black cabs fear for their future in the age of Uber

 Connell, who took The Knowledge 25 years ago, says he was Transport for London’s first black Knowledge examiner.
 Until this past January, he also ran a school teaching The Knowledge to prospective drivers and eagerly showed off photos of his multi-racial classes.

-Despite the industry's troubles, getting the "green badge" that black cab drivers wear around their neck after passing The Knowledge is a real point of pride.
+Despite the industry's troubles, getting the "green badge" that black-cab drivers wear around their necks after passing The Knowledge is a real point of pride.
 After all, around 70 percent of prospective drivers drop out of their studies before finishing.

 “This isn’t just a job, it’s a lifestyle,” said Gert Kretov, who works part-time as a cabbie and also co-runs the Knowledge Point School, training future drivers.